csc-training/high-level-gpu-programming/exercises/sycl/10-heat-equation-from-cuda/README.md

 With this `ONEAPI_DEVICE_SELECTOR` environment variable active, the MPI-parallelized code works expectedly:

-    srun -p gputest --nodes=1 --ntasks-per-node=2 --cpus-per-task=1 --gres=gpu:a100:2 -t 00:05:00 ./heat
+    srun -p gputest --nodes=1 --ntasks-per-node=2 --cpus-per-task=1 --gres=gpu:a100:2 -t 00:05:00 ./heat.x

 Note though that MPI-parallelization with CPU devices (similar to hybrid MPI+OpenMP approach) doesn't work with such a trick.

 ## Convert the generated code to standard SYCL

-The code generated with syclomatic is specific to oneAPI as it uses functions from oneAPI's `dpct` namespace.
-We also found above that generated device selector logic is not generally suitable.

-Please have a look at `sycl/` for a reference SYCL code with `dpct` calls converted to standard SYCL.
+In `sycl/` there is a reference code with `dpct` calls converted to standard SYCL.
-Compare the changes to code in `dpct_sycl/`.
+Compare the changes to code in `dpct_sycl/`, but note alternative choices could be done too, e.g., not using global queue.

 Let's make a test run: